burkeholland/quick-start/src/chapters/chapter4.md

 ## NativeScript modules

-In the previous chapter, we already saw how NativeScript leverages the concept of 'modules' to include bits of code that are kept in the tns_modules folder.
-Using 'require', you can include these snippets ad hoc in your code when you need to use them, similar to the way we use npm to import node libraries.
-Let's take a closer look at these modules and what they can do for us.
+In the previous chapter, you already saw how NativeScript leverages the concept of 'modules' to include bits of code that are kept in the tns_modules folder.
+Using 'require', you can include these snippets ad hoc in your code when you need to use them, similar to the way you use npm to import node libraries.
+Let's take a closer look at these modules and what they can do for your app.

 >If you dig a bit into the tns_modules folder and find the http folder, you can see how a tns module is constructed.
 It includes:
 - a package.json that sets the name of the module and includes the base http.js file